flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Using the keypad, type in `5000` and press LSK4L

-The A32NX can calculate the V-Speeds automatically.
-To do this simply:
+#### V-Speeds

+V-Speeds are normally calculated by a company EFB or other tools.
+Unfortunately, A320neo performance data for V-Speeds alongside other various tools are not publicly available and are guarded by Airbus.
+Therefore, the A32NX has a built-in simplified V-Speed calculator, which can be used by simply clicking the LSK next to the V-Speed you want to calculate.

 * Press LSK1L to have the calculated V1 speed appear in the scratchpad.

 ![mcdu19](../assets/beginner-guide/mcdu/mcdu19.png){loading=lazy}

-* Press LSK1L again to have 132 inputted into the V1 speed.
+* Press LSK1L again to have the value inputted into the V1 speed.
+The value you get can be different from the one in the image as it depends on the weight of the aircraft.
 * Repeat this procedure for VR and V2.

-The performance page should now look like this:
+The performance page should now look similar to this:

 ![mcdu20](../assets/beginner-guide/mcdu/mcdu20.png){loading=lazy}

 ## Entering Squawk Code

-During your MCDU preparation or before departing from the stand you should have obtained your IFR clearance.
-As part of this action you will be given a transponder/squawk code for your flight.
+During your MCDU preparation or before departing from the stand, you should have obtained your IFR clearance.
+As part of this action, you will be given a transponder/squawk code for your flight.
 This allows ATC to identify your aircraft on their radar.

 To enter your assigned code find the ATC/TCAS Panel on the bottom right portion of the lower pedestal.
 It will look like this:

 ![ATC-TCAS.png](../assets/beginner-guide/takeoff-climb-cruise/ATC-TCAS.png){loading=lazy}

-- Ensure that the `XPDR` switch is in the `AUTO` or `ON` position.
+- Ensure that the `XPDR` switch is on STDBY for now (will be set to `AUTO` or `ON` shortly before take-off)
 - To clear the current code, **double press** the `CLR` button.
 - Enter your assigned code using the keypad.